lemmy/BlockingQueue/README.md

 --------------------------------------------------------------------------

+### v34 (Termination): Terminate Consumers when Producers are done by sending a poison pill in a termination stage.

 ### v33 (Refinement Fair): Prove BlockingQueueFair implements BlockingQueueSplit.

 A proof showing that ```BlockingQueueSplit``` implements ```BlockingQueueSplit```.
 Two lemmas show that it is sometimes necessary to prove simpler facts first to prove the main theorem.